 Less than a century is certainly short enough that some women who are alive today were born without the right to vote.
 But, then, they would’ve been too young to vote at the time anyway.
-Is there still a woman alive today who could have been denied a vote in a presidential election on the basis of her gender?2
+Is there still a woman alive today who could have been denied a vote in a presidential election on the basis of her gender? ((Of course, considering the shocking war on women being waged by the current GOP, there must be plenty of examples of disenfranchisement on the basis of gender.
+In this post I’m just looking at the timing of the Nineteenth Amendment.))

 As it turns out, the answer to that question seems to be yes.
 The world’s oldest living person happens to be an American woman named Besse Cooper, and she celebrated her 116th birthday this weekend.
 She was born in 1896 in Sullivan, Tennessee, but moved to Monroe, Georgia during World War I. That means she would have been living in Georgia when she turned 21 on August 26, 1917.
 (I’m going with 21 instead of 18, because that was the national voting age before the passage of the Twenty-sixth Amendment in 1971.)